SoubirSaian/super-bike-12/README.md

 ### A collection of bike.
 Whereof you can find your favourite bike.

-- You can book a bike If you register in the website.
+- You can order a bike If you register in the website.
 - you can enter your details and all of your booking will be display in my order page.
 - if you register you will see a dashboard at the header section
 - In the dashboard you can see your order , you can add review and this review will be show in home page.